thomasWeise/moptipy/README.md

 A metaheuristic algorithm can be a black-box method, which can solve problems without deeper knowledge about their nature.
 Such a black-box algorithm only requires methods to [create](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.operators.Op0) and [modify](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.operators.Op1) points in the [search space](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space) and to [evaluate their quality](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.objective).
-With these operations, it will try to step-by-step discover better points.
+With these operations, it will try to discover better solutions step-by-step.
 Black-box metaheuristics are very general and can be adapted to almost any optimization problem.
-Such algorithms allow us to plug in almost arbitrary [search operators](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.operators), [search spaces](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space), and [objective functions](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.objective).
+They allow us to plug in almost arbitrary [search operators](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.operators), [search spaces](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.space), and [objective functions](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.objective).
 But it is also possible to develop algorithms that are tailored to specified problems.
 For example, one could either design the search operators and the optimization algorithm as a unit.
 Then, the algorithm could change its way to sample new points based on the information it gathers.
-Or one could design an algorithm for a specific search space, say, the [`n`-dimensional real numbers](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.vectorspace.VectorSpace), which could then make use of the special features of this space, such as arithmetics and geometric relationships of the points within it.
+Or one could design an algorithm for a specific search space, say, the [`n`-dimensional real numbers](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.vector.html), which could then make use of the special features of this space, such as arithmetics and geometric relationships of the points within it.
 Or one could design an algorithm for a specific problem, making use of specific features of the objective function.
 Finally, there are [multi-objective optimization problems](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.mo_problem) where multiple, potentially conflicting, criteria need to be optimized at once.